jr-cho/README-Generator-in-Rust/README.md

-# README Generator
+# README Generator in Rust

 ## Description
-Creates a custom README file for your github
+Creates a custom README file for your github repositories

 ## Installation
 ```